-When $T_{s}$ with \mbox{Tile$(1, 1)$} is converted to a tiling with three types of pentagons, two types of patterns are observed: (i) the pentagons of pairs corresponding to rhombuses with an acute angle of $30^ \circ$ in certain locations belong to the anterior side (without asterisks in Figure~\ref{Fig.2-2}), whereas the many pentagons of pairs corresponding to rhombuses with an acute angle of $30^ \circ$ in all other locations belong to the posterior side (with asterisks in Figure~\ref{Fig.2-2}); and (ii) vice versa.
+When $T_{s}$ with \mbox{Tile$(1, 1)$} is converted into a tiling with three types of pentagons without subdivision of the original rhombus into smaller similar rhombuses (i.e., in the case where the original rhombus is not subdivided into smaller similar rhombuses), two patterns are observed: (i) the pentagons in pairs corresponding to rhombuses with an acute angle of $30^ \circ$ in certain locations are marked without asterisks (the anterior side in Figure~\ref{Fig.2-2}), whereas the majority of the pentagons in pairs corresponding to rhombuses with an acute angle of $30^ \circ$ in all other locations are marked with asterisks (the posterior side in Figure~\ref{Fig.2-2}); and (ii) the opposite configuration.
 Additionally, the patterns on \mbox{Tile$(1, 1)$} for forming each pattern of the pentagonal tilings can be classified into multiple types.
-In this study, we do not classify \mbox{Tile$(1, 1)$} based on the different patterns, and do not use them to generate tiling.
-In this study, the conversion results were obtained by generating tilings using the cluster in Step 2a of Figure A.1 in \cite{Smith_2023b} (see Figure~\ref{Fig.4-1}, which is $C_{7}(2)$), the cluster from which one \mbox{Tile$(1, 1)$} is removed from $C_{7}(2)$ (see Figure~\ref{Fig.4-1}, which is $C_{6}(2)$), and the substitution method presented in \cite{Smith_2023b}.
-In other words, we generated non-periodic tilings with three types of pentagons using the clusters formed by three types of pentagons based on $C_{7}(2)$ and $C_{6}(2)$ formed by \mbox{Tile$(1, 1)$} and the substitution methods for $C_{7}(2)$ and $C_{6}(2)$ shown in \cite{Smith_2023b}.
+In this study, we do not classify \mbox{Tile$(1, 1)$} based on different patterns, nor do we use \mbox{Tile$(1, 1)$} to generate tilings.
+In this study, the conversion results were obtained by generating tilings using the cluster in Step 2a of Figure A.1 in \cite{Smith_2024b} (see Figure~\ref{Fig.4-1}, denoted as $C_{7}(2)$) and the cluster obtained by removing one \mbox{Tile$(1, 1)$} from $C_{7}(2)$ (see Figure~\ref{Fig.4-1}, denoted as $C_{6}(2)$), in conjunction with the substitution method described in \cite{Smith_2024b}.
+In other words, we generated non-periodic tilings with three types of pentagons using the clusters composed of three types of pentagons based on $C_{7}(2)$ and $C_{6}(2)$ formed by \mbox{Tile$(1, 1)$}, in conjunction with the substitution method for $C_{7}(2)$ and $C_{6}(2)$ described in \cite{Smith_2024b}.

-The structure formed by the two colored \mbox{Tile$(1, 1)$} in Figure~\ref{Fig.4-1} is referred to the ``Mystic'' region in \cite{Smith_2023b}.
-As shown in Figure~\ref{Fig.4-2}, we assumed that two locations corresponded to the structure of Mystic in $C_{7}(2)$ (two Mystics formed by three \mbox{Tile$(1, 1)$}).
+The structure formed by the two colored \mbox{Tile$(1, 1)$} in Figure 4-1 is referred to as the ``Mystic'' region in \cite{Smith_2024b}.
+As shown in Figure~\ref{Fig.4-2}, we assumed that two locations correspond to the Mystic structure in $C_{7}(2)$ (i.e., two Mystic regions formed by three \mbox{Tile$(1, 1)$}).